tarikozkanli/tarik-cem-bridge-conventions/sinyalizasyonlar.md

 # Sinyalizasyonlar
 Defans oyununda aşağıdaki sinyalleşmeler kullanılır.

+Not: (⭐) birden fazla seçenek açıklanmışsa şu an için kullanılanı gösterir.

 ## Renge Uyarken